Scientific Name: Ambystoma mexicanum

 - Keep axolotls of similar size together to prevent cannibalism.
 Ensure enough space to reduce stress.

-- Non-fish Tank Mates:
+- Non-Axolotl Tank Mates:

 - Some shrimp species (like ghost shrimp) may coexist temporarily but could be eaten.